Cybug-404/Task_2/README.md

-# Task 2 - Analysing a Phishing mail
+# Task 2 - Analysing a Phishing email

 ## 🔍 Objective
   Identify phishing characteristics in a suspicious email sample